-Her plan, which calls for opening up the building, making it easier to maintain its interior and creating work space, would have an overall cost of about $57 million, Amacher said.
+Her plan, which calls for opening up the building, making it easier to maintain its interior, and creating more functional workspaces, would have an overall cost of about $57 million, Amacher said.
 The renovation would pay for itself in about eight years with money saved on energy costs.

 Comparable buildings use half as much energy to heat and cool their interiors than City Hall, Amacher said.
-City Hall produces a yearly carbon output equivalent to burning 6.7 million gallons of gasoline, Amacher, a member of the Green City Team Core Group, said.
+City Hall produces a yearly carbon output equivalent to burning 6.7 million gallons of gasoline, according to Amacher, a member of the Green City Team Core Group.
 The group campaigns for environmental sustainability throughout Boston.

 ‘This is not exactly a good approach if we want to have Boston redefine itself in a sustainable world,’ Amacher said.